feroult/yawp/README.md

   -DgroupId=<your groupId> \
   -DartifactId=<your artifactId> \
   -Dversion=<your version>
 ```

-Or, if you prefer, create a war project from scratch with the following dependency:
+**Or** create a war project from scratch with the following dependency:

 ```xml
 <dependency>